COVID’s Aftershocks in Africa: A vaccine apartheid

 The right side of history: On Sunday the Irish Taoiseach, Micheál Martin told the BBC “all of us have a collective responsibility to ensure that the developing world, and particularly frontline workers are vaccinated…there’s very little point in the virus raging across developing countries while we vaccinate 100 per cent here, because that would mean more mutations.”
 Meanwhile, Norway followed Justin Trudeau in putting its money where its mouth is.
 International Development Minister, Dag Inge Ulstein tweeted the country’s commitment to donate extra doses to the WHO at the same time as vaccinating Norwegians.
 Timing matters.
 Gold star.

 Anti (vaccine) apartheid: South Africa currently tops ONE’s Vaccine Access Test, which ranks countries and companies on how they are prioritising vaccine equity.
-Find out who’s at the bottom of the list.

 The numbers